JHelar/advent-of-code/2022/README.md

 ```

 # Create a new day
-Create a new day directory, fetch day input and generate boilder plate.
+Create a new day directory, fetch day input and generate boiler plate to quicker get started with the problem solving.
 It will pick the next following day taken from the current status of the `days` directory.
 Meaning if you have `day-1` in your `days` directory it will create the `day-2` directory.

 * Set `LANGUAGE` to a language of your choice: `kt`- Kotlin, `ts`- Typescript, `rs`- Rust